agi-brain/xuance/docs/source/documents/api/learners/drl/ppg.rst

   :type old_dists: list
   :param update_type: int.
   :type update_type: the type of update (0 for actor, 1 for critic, 2 for auxiliary)
-  :return: The infomation of the training.
+  :return: The information of the training.
   :rtype: dict

 .. raw:: html